canelhasmateus/diamond/vault/BookTheFirstTwentyHours.md

 Certification are often at odds with learning
 Practice in context
-Mindset the new... os success
+Mindset the new\... os success
 Fixed mindset vs growth mindset

 Three stage model